Final Battle (2015)

 Final Battle was a two-night professional wrestling pay-per-view (PPV) event produced by the U.S.-based wrestling promotion Ring of Honor (ROH).
 It took place on December 18 and 19, 2015 at the 2300 Arena in Philadelphia, Pennsylvania.
 It was the 14th event under the Final Battle chronology.
 The first night was a pay per view broadcast, and the second night was a set of tapings for ROH's flagship TV show Ring of Honor Wrestling.
+It was the 2nd major professional wrestling Traditional pay per view to be broadcast live from the 2300 Arena.

 In the first night, nine matches took place with one in the pre-show.
 In the main event, Jay Lethal defeated A.J.
 Styles to retain the ROH World Championship.
 In another prominent match of the event, Adam Cole defeated Kyle O'Reilly in a grudge match.
 Other matches in the undercard, Roderick Strong retained the ROH World Television Championship against Bobby Fish, War Machine defeated The Kingdom to win the ROH World Tag Team Championships, Alex Shelley, Matt Sydal and A. C. H. defeated The KRD (The Addiction (Christopher Daniels and Frankie Kazarian) and Chris Sabin), and Michael Elgin defeated Moose.